imperialis/zkpass/README.md

 ## Features

 - **Secure Verification**: The app uses zkPass Transgate and Ethereum to verify the user's identity using Zero Knowledge Proof (ZKP).
+- **Discord Verification**: Users verify their identity through Discord, integrating the platform into the authentication flow.
 - **Exclusive Blog Access**: After successful verification, users gain access to a cocktail recipe blog with amazing cocktail recipes.
 - **Privacy Preserving**: No sensitive data is collected.
 Only the verification of criteria required for blog access takes place.
 - **Responsive**: The application is fully responsive and optimized for a variety of screen sizes.